 Dr. Peter T. Y. CHEUNG 張贊賢

 Associate Professor: He holds a Bachelor of Social Science (1st class Honour) from the Chinese University of Hong Kong, an M.A. from Indiana University, Bloomington, and a Ph.D. in political science from the University of Washington, Seattle.
 He received a Universitas 21 Fellowship from the University of Hong Kong and served as a visiting scholar at the Center for Chinese Studies, the University of Michigan, Ann Arbor, in 1999.
+He was also a Fellow and a Freeman Fellow in the Salzburg Seminar, Austria, respectively in 2004 and 2005.
 His research interests focus on the relations between Beijing and the Hong Kong Special Administrative Region (HKSAR), the management of cross-boundary issues in south China and the politics of policy making in Hong Kong.
 He was a former Consultant, Part-time Member and Research and Planning Director (on secondment) of the Central Policy Unit of the HKSAR Government.
 He has extensive experience in providing consultancy service and training to the senior management of the government and the public sector.
 Dr. Cheung served as the Head of the Department of Politics and Public Administration from 2005 to 2007.
 He is currently a Fellow of the Centre for Civil Society and Governance and a coordinator of the Greater Pearl River Delta and Hong Kong Research Area of the Strategic Research Theme on Contemporary China Studies at the University of Hong Kong.
 He is also the convener of the China Area of Inquiry of the University’s Common Core Curriculum, the centerpiece of the new undergraduate curriculum to be introduced in 2012.

 - "Public Policy and Administration in an Era of Expansion: China, South Korea and Hong Kong," in The Routledge Handbook of Global Public Policy and Administration, edited by Thomas R. Klassen, Denita Cepiku, and T.J.
 Lah, 58-69 .
 London: Routledge, 2016 (co-authored with T.J.
 Lah and Yijia Jing).